 1. Strong: a dynamic economy

-Significant spending power, an innovative climate, its location at the heart of a dense transport network in the centre of Europe and highly skilled workers – all of these are benefits offered by Germany as a business location.
+Significant spending power, the spirit of innovation, its location at the heart of a dense transport network in the centre of Europe and highly skilled workers – all of these are benefits offered by Germany as a business location.

 Many of these are generated by what is known as the Mittelstand.
-The Mittelstand is formed of the scores of small and medium-sized companies which are characteristic of Germany’s economy.
+The Mittelstand is formed by the scores of small and medium-sized companies which are characteristic of Germany’s economy.

 2. Stable: a good home for your ideas

-As an entrepreneur in Germany, you can expect a stable political and economic environment for your ideas.
-And what’s more: your ideas are protected by the law.
+As an entrepreneur in Germany, you can expect a stable political and economic environment for your ideas, which are protected by the law.

-Inventions, company logos and concepts: your intellectual property is protected in Germany.
-Copyright law, patent law and trademark law are designed to safeguard what is probably your most valuable asset.
+Inventions, company logos and concepts – in Germany, your intellectual property is protected.
+The Copyright Act, Patent Law and Trademark Law are all designed to safeguard what is probably your most valuable asset.

-Economic policy also been focuses on protecting excellent ideas: Competition law, for example, ensures that your competitors cannot make false claims about your products in order to attract customers for themselves.
+Economic policies also focus on protecting excellent ideas: Competition Law, for example, ensures that your competitors cannot make false claims about your products in order to attract customers for themselves.

-Germany not only safeguards the freedom of competition, but also the freedom of its citizens.
-The basis for this is the liberal democratic basic order which determines that the people Germany elect their representatives, and separation of powers prevents abuse of power.
+Germany not only defends the freedom of competition, but also the freedom of its citizens.
+The basis for this is the liberal democratic basic order, which determines that the people elect their representatives, while the separation of powers prevents the abuse of power.

-All of this is why the German economy is so stable: between 2015 and 2020, the number of employees subject to social insurance contributions rose by almost 3 million to around 33.3 million.
+These are the reasons why the German economy is as stable as it is: between 2016 and 2022, the number of employees subject to social insurance contributions rose by 3 million to around 34.3 million.